ProjectPythia/CFC-extreme-weather-cookbook/README.md

 Extreme weather events, both atmospheric and oceanic, are increasing in frequency and intensity as a consequence of anthropogenic warming.
 The processes responsible for such events and their impacts on Caribbean lives remain to be well understood.
 Our Caribbeans for Climate community (a community of Caribbean-identified climate scientists, oceanographers, and practitioners) have created a cookbook analyzing Caribbean atmospheric and oceanic extreme weather variability using Coupled Model Intercomparison Project Phase 6 (CMIP6) data.
 In this notebook, we execute basic statistical analysis to investigate the linkages between extreme atmospheric and oceanic heat-related events and the possible causes behind them.

+#### Acknowledgements
+We would like to especially thank [Justus Magin](https://github.com/keewis) for his technical support.
+Without his expertise we could not have been able to efficiently run the extreme SSTs notebook.

 ## Authors

 [Jhordanne Jones](github/jhordannej), [Shanice Bailey](github/shanicetbailey), [Caribbeans For Climate community](https://www.caribbeansforclimate.com/).